aartificial-dev/archive-2022-hope-melancholy-godot/Items/ItemUseParser.md

 > - [comments](#~-comment)

 ### `define -action`
 **Description:** Defines beginning of code region that will be executed when `action` will be performed with item.
 Region ends with next `define` command or with end of text/file.
 Can be used with no particular order of regions.
+For advanced uses see [region](#region-example) and [region override](#region-override) exapmles.
 **Arguments:**
 > -action: string
 > Action name that describes type of interact with item.
 Accepts `pickup`, `use`, `drop`.